The Fellowship of Evangelical Baptist Churches in Canada

-The Fellowship of Evangelical Baptist Churches in Canada is an Evangelical Baptist association in Canada.
+The Fellowship of Evangelical Baptist Churches in Canada is a Baptist Christian denomination in Canada.
 It is affiliated with the Evangelical Fellowship of Canada.
 The national headquarters are located in Guelph, Ontario, Canada.
-In 2011 Rev. Steven Jones was appointed as President.
+In 2011 Rev. Steven Jones was appointed as president.

 History

 In 1928, the Union of Regular Baptist Churches of Ontario and Quebec (led by Thomas Todhunter Shields) broke away from the Baptist Convention of Ontario and Quebec, while the Fellowship of Independent Baptist Churches was formed in 1933.
 These two merged in 1953 to form the FEBCC.
 The Regular Baptist Missionary Fellowship of Alberta joined in 1963, while the Convention of Regular Baptist Churches of British Columbia (founded 1927) joined in 1965.

 In 1995, the Fellowship included over 503 churches with a total membership of over 66,612.

-In 2001, the denomination had 71,073 members.
+In 2001, the Fellowship had 71,073 members.

 Beliefs

-The denomination has a Baptist confession of faith.
+The association has a Baptist confession of faith.

 Regions

 It is composed of 5 regional fellowships; Fellowship Pacific, Fellowship Prairies, FEB Central, AÉBÉQ and Fellowship Atlantic.